House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Think of it this way: on a sunny day, if you step from the shade and into the sun, you will feel warmer without changing air temperature.
 This is how radiant floor heating works.
 Compare this to a central heating point which only heats a certain area and expect that with air movement, where hot air rises and cold one falls, the whole house will eventually be warmed up.
 This is disadvantageous as it results in uneven heating where you may find your toes freezing, but your head is hot.

-Aside from the warmth, most people look for the economic advantage with RFH systems.
+Aside from the warmth, most people look for the economic advantage of RFH systems.
 Certain RFH systems can slash the cost of heating by between 25% and 50 %.
 New homes are best placed to get these innovative RFH systems, but older homes can also be fitted.

 Consult a flooring expert